xlab-si/iac-scan-runner/README.md

 ### Extending the scan workflow with new check tools

 At certain point, it might be required to include new check tools within the scan workflow, with aim to provide wider coverage of IaC standards and project types.
 Therefore, in this subsection, a sequence of required steps for that purpose is identified and described.
 However, the steps have to be performed manually as it will be described, but it is planned to automatize this procedure in future via API and provide user-friendly interface that will aid the user while importing new tools that will become part of the available catalogue that makes the scan workflow.
 Figure 16 depicts the required steps which have to be taken in order to extend the scan workflow with a new tool.

-Figure 16  Scan workflow extension steps
-3.3.3.1.
 Step 1 – Adding tool-specific class to checks directory First, it is required to add a new tool-specific Python class to the checks directory inside IaC Scan Runner’s source code: iac-scan-runner/src/iac_scan_runner/checks/new_tool.py
 The class of a new tool inherits the existing Check class, which provides generalization of scan workflow tools.
 Moreover, it is necessary to provide implementation of the following methods: